[[updated December 5, 2018]]

 While you can now publish directly to business profiles following these steps, there are still some notable restrictions in the T&Cs.
 Be aware, there are some apps that ignore these and use methods of publishing not approved by Instagram.
 This is a big Terms and Conditions no no. Use a certified Instagram partner like Agorapulse and keep your profile safe!

 Not all hashtags are created equal.
 Using one of Instagram’s banned hashtags can land you in hot water, and ignorance is not an excuse.

 While some banned hashtags are pretty common sense and align with Instagram’s terms of service, others aren’t so obvious.
 According to the HuffPo, the banned list includes #adulting, #citycentre, and #eggplant.
 Research the hashtags you use carefully, make sure that they are relevant for your audience and don’t have a secret, urban dictionary or emoji meaning you didn’t know about… (Not that this has ever happened to me!)

-How do you check if a hashtag is banned?
+How do you check whether a hashtag is banned?
 Simple.
 Just type it into the search box.

 If you get the “No results found” page then the hashtag is banned and you are best off staying away from it.